-CIO has compiled a list of 12 ways to disaster-proof your business from speaking with industry experts, and we thought we would share our top 4.
+CIO has compiled a list of 12 ways to disaster-proof your business after speaking to the industry experts, and we thought we would share our top 4.

 - Apply the 80/20 rule.
-In the CIO piece, Sungard Availability Services vice president, Product Management, Recovery Services, Michael de la Torre, shares how businesses need to conduct a data assessment and determine which data is the most critical.
-“Not all data is created equally…By applying the 80/20 rule, a company can tier out its critical data and applications to decide which 20 percent is the most crucial to protect,” he says.
+In the CIO piece, Sungard Availability Services vice president, Product Management and Recovery Services, Michael de la Torre, shares how businesses need to conduct a data assessment and determine which data is the most critical.
+“Not all data is created equally…By applying the 80/20 rule, a company can shortlist its critical data and applications to decide which 20 percent is the most crucial to protect,” he says.

 - Work with a trusted partner.
 Symantec Senior Manager of Backup and Recovery, Peter Elliman, says “Use an experienced partner to ensure your [storage and disaster recovery (DR)] solution meets the needs of your business and the capabilities of your IT department.”
 Additionally, we would add that you work with a partner that is transparent in their pricing structure and allows scalability and flexibility as you grow.

 - Make sure data is encrypted.
-And is encrypted both in-transit and at rest.
+Both in-transit and at rest.
 Look for providers that have AES-256 Encryption as well as is SSAE 16-TYPE 2 compliant data centers.
 At the very least, your DR/BC provider should offer encryption at rest.

 - Follow the 3, 2, 1 rule.
 Doug Hazelman, vice president of Product Strategy for data protection provider Veeam, suggests that businesses utilize the 3, 2, 1 rule, which translates into 3 backups that are maintained on 2 different mediums, with one of those being offsite.

 3 Ways To Implement a BC/DR solution

-If you found these statistics rather unsettling, there is something you can do to ease the burden.
-Here are 3 ways your business can implement a BC/DR plan:
+If you found some statistics around DR and BC rather unsettling, there is something you can do to ease the burden.
+Here are 3 ways your business can implement a BC/DR plan in a seamless manner:

-- Snapshots — A snapshot is a non-application aware feature built into most modern storage arrays or implemented on top of a local disk as part of the operating system (i.e., using Logical Volume Manager in Linux).
-Snapshots are easy to configure, quick to execute and are low cost compared to other methods of BC/DR. Businesses can easily recover data using snapshots in case of any disaster or business continuity event issues.
+- Snapshots — A snapshot is a non-application aware feature that’s built into most modern storage arrays or implemented on top of a local disk as part of the operating system (i.e., using Logical Volume Manager in Linux).
+Snapshots are easy to configure, quick to execute and are low cost compared to other methods of BC/DR. Businesses can easily recover data using snapshots in case of any disaster or business continuity related event.

 - Backups — a Backup (as defined by Tech Terms) is a copy of one or more files created as an alternate in case the original data is lost or becomes unusable.
 Backups have many benefits, including continuous data replication between sites, application awareness and more.
 Backups give businesses the ability to restore entire volumes, files or virtual machines.